Religious monuments of Crete

 The ruined monastery of St. George Mormoris is located near the village Nerokourou, by Chania and dates from 1637 (and earlier).
 The monastery, which once possessed a great fortune, is a dependency of Gouverneto monastery and has been declared a protected monument.

-Saint George Church at Argoulides
+Church of Saint George at Drakiana

 Church of Panagia at Therisso